samunruh86/bluehaven/admin/email_templates/outreach.md

 ### C. Distributor Outreach (Cold)
 ```
-Subject: Wholesale Partnership with [SUPPLIER_NAME]
+Subject: Wholesale Partnership with [C_SUPPLIER]

-Hi [FIRST_NAME],
+Hi [C_FNAME],

-I’m [YOUR_NAME] with [YOUR_COMPANY].
+I’m [C_FNAME] [C_LNAME] with [U_COMPANY].
 We manage nationwide distribution and e-commerce for premium brands and are expanding our purchasing roster.

 We’re prepared to start with a $10K+ order and handle bulk replenishment, prep, and logistics in-house.
 Our team keeps compliance tight and communicates proactively so restocking is predictable.

-Could you share the requirements for opening an account with [SUPPLIER_NAME]?
+Could you share the requirements for opening an account with [C_SUPPLIER]?
 I’m happy to complete paperwork or hop on a quick call this week.

 Regards,
 [SIGNATURE]